Introduction

 Our study showed that protein intake was sufficient in the population.
 One explanation for this discrepancy is the low requirement values, revised in 2020 by ICMR-NIN.
 The EAR suggests a sufficiency of 0.66 g/kg body weight, a mere 43g for men and 36g for women (Supplementary Table 1), assuming the body weight of 65 kg for men and 55 kg for women.
 This population had a much higher body weight of 77.2 kg for men and 67.5 kg for women.
 Global standards suggest 0.8 to 1 g of protein per kg body weight and higher.
 Upon comparing our protein intake with the recommended dietary allowance (RDA) of 0.83 g per kg body weight, it was found that only 49.1 % of the population was achieving it.
 The EAR being a lower requirement was easy to surpass.
 The existing framework for determining protein requirements confines protein’s role to its physiological needs and preserving nitrogen balance.
 However, a growing body of evidence suggests that protein, and its quality, can offer functional advantages beyond merely maintaining nitrogen balance.
 For instance, protein plays a significant role in controlling glycemic levels and appetite, indicating its broader impact on overall health and well-being.27

 Overreporting or overestimation is an issue with protein intake from diet recall studies.28 This is especially possible, with the low intake of non-vegetarian foods in this population, where the main source of protein is cereal and pulses.
-The predominant cereal-based diet, evident in the FFQ, has been reported in earlier studies.27 Pulse consumption, which provides lysine – the most limiting amino acid in cereal proteins – is lower than that of cereals, and is therefore generally low in the Indian diet.29 As shown by the FFQ, split lentils [‘dal’], are being consumed only 2-3 times per week on average, and about half of the population consumes it on a daily basis.
+The predominant cereal-based diet, evident in the FFQ, has been reported in earlier studies.27 The consumption of pulses is lower than that of cereal.
+Pulses provide lysine, the most limiting amino acid in cereal proteins.
+Therefore, lysine intake is generally low in the Indian diet.29 As shown by the FFQ, split lentils [‘dal’], are being consumed only 2-3 times per week on average, and about half of the population consumes it on a daily basis.
 Dal is normally watered down whilst cooking, a common practice amongst many Indian communities, thereby reducing the quantity consumed.
 The intake of other pulses (including preparations like tofu) is fortnightly or once a month.
 Lysine plays a key role in muscle protein synthesis, and coupled with a sedentary lifestyle, Indians exhibit low lean muscle mass.30 Here too, the muscle mass of the population was reported to be low, an indicator of poor metabolic health and a strong predictor of all-cause mortality.31

 Fibre intake